Close

 Visa Costs and Extensions

 Tourist visa fees for non-exempted countries are 5,150 VUV (approximately 43 USD).
 Visitor visas for stays up to 30 days cost 7,420 VUV (approximately 62 USD).
 Transit visas are 1,855 VUV (approximately 16 USD) for stays up to 24 hours within airport areas.
-Extensions are available up to a total stay of 120 days, with fees varying based on the duration.
+Tourist and visitor entries cannot be extended beyond the 120-day maximum, so travelers planning longer stays should apply for a residence, employment, or family visa category instead.
 You must demonstrate monthly funds of at least 40,000 VUV to support yourself during your stay.
 Payment can be made via bank transfer or through the online portal.

 Work and Residence Permits